Batman1190/marketingautomation/README.md

-## Marketing Automation Specialist – Interactive Course (Junior High)
+## Marketing Automation Specialist – Kid Adventure (for ages 9+)

 Welcome!
-This course introduces junior high learners to the world of Marketing Automation through hands-on, age-appropriate activities.
-Students will learn the concepts, tools, and workflows that real professionals use—simplified and made interactive.
+This kid-friendly adventure introduces curious 9-year-olds to the world of Marketing Automation through fun, hands-on activities.
+Kids will learn how messages reach the right people at the right time—using simple words, playful examples, and creative challenges.

 ### Course Goals
-- Understand what marketing automation is and why businesses use it
+- Understand what marketing automation is (in kid language!)
-- Learn essential concepts: audiences, segments, journeys, triggers, emails/SMS, forms, scoring, and analytics
+- Learn the essentials: people groups (segments), journeys, triggers, messages, and simple dashboards
-- Practice planning, building, testing, launching, and improving a simple automated campaign
+- Practice planning, trying ideas, checking results, and improving a tiny campaign
-- Develop ethical judgment around privacy, consent, and respectful marketing
+- Build kindness and respect into messages (permission, privacy, friendly choices)

 ### Structure at a Glance
-- 5 Lessons (45–60 min each)
+- 5 bite-sized lessons (30–60 min each)
-- Student Workbook with interactive exercises
+- Kid Workbook with drawing and circle-the-answer activities
-- 2 Quizzes (knowledge + practical scenario)
+- 2 Friendly Quizzes (quick check + story challenge)
-- 1 Capstone Project (plan and simulate an automated campaign)
+- 1 Capstone Project (plan and show a simple journey)

 ### Lesson Map
-1. What Is Marketing Automation?
+1. What Is Marketing Automation? (kid version)
-2. Tools, Data, and Key Terms
+2. Tools, Data, and Key Words
 3. Plan and Build a Simple Campaign
 4. Journeys, Personalization, and A/B Testing
-5. Data, Dashboards, Privacy, and Ethics
+5. Data, Dashboards, Privacy, and Kindness

 ### Materials
-- `lessons/` – detailed lesson scripts
+- `lessons/` – lesson scripts with kid intros
-- `exercises/student_workbook.md` – guided activities and reflection
+- `exercises/student_workbook.md` – guided draw-and-think activities
-- `exercises/answer_key.md` – reference solutions for educators
+- `exercises/answer_key.md` – notes for helpers/teachers
-- `assessments/` – quizzes
+- `assessments/` – quick quizzes
-- `projects/capstone_project.md` – project brief and deliverables
+- `projects/capstone_project.md` – project brief
 - `resources/` – glossary, templates, and rubric

-### No-Software Simulation Option
+### No-Software Option
-All activities can be done with paper or slides.
-Optional “pro mode” suggests free tools (e.g., Google Sheets, Miro, Canva) for simulations.
+Everything can be done with paper and pencils.
+Optional “pro mode” suggests free tools (e.g., Google Slides, Canva) for simple simulations.

 ### Recommended Time
 - Total: ~6–7 hours including project presentations

 ### Inclusivity and Accessibility
-- Clear, simple language and visuals
+- Extra-clear language and visuals for young learners
-- Real-world, school-friendly examples
+- School- and home-friendly examples (clubs, birthdays, events)
-- Activities that blend creative and analytical thinking
+- Mix of drawing, listing, and simple problem-solving

 ### How to Use This Repo
-1. Start with `lessons/01_intro_marketing_automation.md` and proceed in order
+1. Start with `lessons/01_intro_marketing_automation.md` (read the kid intro first!)
-2. Hand out `exercises/student_workbook.md`
+2. Use `exercises/student_workbook.md` for activities
-3. Use `teacher/facilitator_guide.md` for pacing, timing, and tips
+3. Helpers/teachers can check `teacher/facilitator_guide.md` for pacing and tips
-4. Assess with quizzes and the capstone + `resources/rubric.md`
+4. Try the quizzes and the capstone; use `resources/rubric.md` to celebrate progress